jrivera115/team-repo-inst377/README.md

 Set of expectations around known bugs and a road-map for future development:
 1. Making it mobile friendly
-2. Potentially increasing scope of project, as currently only locations in Prince George’s County are shown
+2. Potentially increasing the scope of project, as currently only locations in Prince George’s County are used
-3. Add more filters to program so that users can input their preferences
+3. Add more filters to the program so that users can input their preferences